 To your right, in the springtime you may see magnificent azaleas in bloom and a small wildflower garden.
 (If you need to buy lunch, there are several eateries nearby, both east and west on Wilson Boulevard as you emerge from the rose garden parking lot.
 Unfortunately they are up steep hills.)
 The rose garden is at its best in mid-June, but is worth a visit at any time if only to see the famous names of those who donated the various bushes around the center circle.
 It has over 3,000 rose plants of every type and some very interesting hybrids.
 If you are there for the weekly pruning you may find roses in the trash cans to take home.
 There are other picnic spots farther along the route as it follows the W&OD Trail.

 Directions: Return on the Wilson Blvd. sidewalk back to regain the W&OD Trail.
 Go straight, and you will soon be alongside 1-66.
 You will pass a wildflower area, some nice willows and Virginia Fringe Trees.
 At the top of the hill is the historic Marker for Brandymore Castle, a rock formation that once had Four Mile Run flowing as a "moat" around its base.
 The construction of I-66 changed all that, and the stream now flows in culverts and floodwater retention caverns under the highway.
 Watch out for a right-angle turn at the bottom of the first hill, and another turn to the right at the basketball court.
-You will pass under North Sycamore Street and ignore the trail's right turn across the bridge, instead continuing straight to North Van Buren Street, where the trail stub ends and you turn right onto this quiet street.
-To your right you will see a small boundary stone with a two-foot-square iron fence around it.
+2020 detour not on the map: another right turn takes you on a trail to cross North Sycamore Street, then for one block up 19th Street North.
+Turn left at North Tuckahoe Street, then right onto 18th Street North.
+Two blocks later, turn right onto North Van Buren Street.
+To your left you will see a small boundary stone with a two-foot-square iron fence around it.
 It sits in Benjamin Banneker Park.

 A look at the map shows that this is the spot where Arlington, Falls Church and Fairfax all meet at one point.
 Their boundaries are indicated here by the lines of stones along the ground.
 This cornerstone marks the western corner of the 10-mile-square capital laid out by Andrew Ellicott with the expert assistance of Benjamin Banneker after the great debate on the location of the nation's new capital was solved by allowing both Virginia and Maryland to cede patches of ground for a capital district.
 The Virginia section of the District was ceded to the District of Columbia in 1801 and became Alexandria County of the District of Columbia.
 After much complaining by the neglected residents it was finally retroceded to the State of Virginia in 1847, still known as Alexandria County.
 The county seat and courthouse were located in the City of Alexandria.
 A new courthouse was relocated in its present location in 1898.
 The name was changed to Arlington County in 1920 to improve recognition and to avoid confusion between the City and County of Alexandria.
 In 1932 Arlington County became well known nationwide as the originator of the county manager form of government, still known in political science textbooks as The Arlington Plan.